 According to the articles and papers below people are more and more concerned about the state of the fish in the world ocean.

-Fish population monitoring
+Fish population monitoring [7]

-https://www.ontario.ca/page/methods-monitoring-fish-populations

 Reporting on the status of aquatic resources and how they are changing over time and understanding the impacts of large scale disturbance and human activities on aquatic resources are among the most important processes for assessing the state of ecosystems.